reldrid3/School_District_Analysis/README.md

 ![Updated Scores by School Spending per Student](/Images/PerStudentSpending.png)
 #### Analysis

 ### Scores by School Size
 #### Original
 ![Original Scores by School Size](/Images/ScoresbySizeModule.png)
 #### Updated
 ![Updated Scores by School Size](/Images/ScoresbySize.png)
 #### Analysis
+I adjusted the bins for the schools, but the 1000-1999 bin remained the same in this case.
+The original data was rounded to the nearest 1%, while my data is more accurate, and while it doesn't show any inherent difference based on rounding error, it's likely that the difference in the passing percentages is in the 0.1-0.3% range.

 ### Scores by School Type
 #### Original